-A polite way to conclude a formal email is to use of the following sign-offs phrases:
+A polite way to conclude a formal email is to use one of the following sign-off phrases:

-These formal sign-offs phrases phrases are written on a new line and start with a capital letter.
-No punctuation marks are required and the name and surname of the sender is written on the following line.
-In the case of a a business email, a company name should also be added at the end.
+These formal sign-off phrases are written on a new line and start with a capital letter.
+No punctuation marks are required and the name and surname of the sender are written on the following line.
+In the case of a business email, a company name should also be added at the end.

 The ending of an informal email does not follow set rules.
 It can be concluded with phrases such as:

-Similar to the endings of formal emails, these informal Lithuanian email sign-offs phrases are not followed by a comma and the first name of the sender is written on the next line.
+Similar to the endings of formal emails, these informal Lithuanian email sign-off phrases are not followed by a comma, and the first name of the sender is written on the next line.
 The contact details of the sender may also be added at the end of the email if necessary.

-Depending on a context, a useful phrase to include in the beginning of the email is “Dėkoju už Jūsų laišką” (Thank you for your letter/email) which is a formal form and “Dėkoju už tavo laišką” for informal emails.
+Depending on the context, a useful phrase to include at the beginning of the email is “Dėkoju už Jūsų laišką” (Thank you for your letter/email) which is a formal form and “Dėkoju už tavo laišką” for informal emails.

-It is important to remember that Lithuanian pronouns are separated into formal and informal.
-The formal pronouns always begin with a capital letter, for example: “Jūs” (You), “Jums” (For you), “Jūsų” (Yours).
+It is important to remember that Lithuanian distinguishes between formal and informal pronouns.
+The formal pronouns always start with a capital letter, for example: “Jūs” (You), “Jums” (For you), “Jūsų” (Yours).

 When responding to a formal email, the phrase “Ačiū, kad susisiekėte” (Thank you for getting in touch) can also be used.
 When the email is a response to a previous phone call, it is polite to write “Dėkoju už skambutį” (Thank you for your call) or “Dėkoju už pokalbį” (Thank you for the conversation).